phil-salazar/phil-salazar.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

+Hi, I'm Phil!
+I'm a technical professional who is passionate about modernizing the field of international development.
+I have worked at financial technology and government technology startups in both the United States and Latin America, where I have worked across the technical stack, from data pipelines and orchestration to developing reactive frontend experiences for web applications.

-I'm a data engineer and data scientist working in financial inclusion in Latin America.
+I'm currently focused on how alternative data sources and better screening algorithms can enhance access to credit for individuals and businesses in emerging markets, particularly in Latin America.

-I love learning new coding languages.

-I have a passion for wine education, and am working toward a WSET certification.
+Separately, I am an enthusiastic proponent of wine education, and am working toward a WSET certification.

+I hold degrees in engineering from Stanford University and recently completed my masters in international development from Harvard University.